wittend/Gpio5/README.md

 validity of parameters are inefficient.
 For example. none of the GPIO functions check that the GPIO number supplied is valid.
-The reason is that in most cases the GPIO number to be used is known a compile time and checking for correctness at runtime is a waste.
+The reason is that in most cases the GPIO number to be used is known at compile time and checking for correctness at runtime is a waste.